Court won’t immediately stop wait-in-Mexico asylum policy

 She added later that she was hopeful Seeborg’s ruling will go into effect in the end.

-The order marked another defeat to President Donald Trump’s intent to radically alter U.S. immigration policies.
-Families seeking asylum typically have been released in the U.S. with notices to appear in court.
+The order marked another defeat to President Trump’s intent to radically alter U.S. immigration policies.
+Families seeking asylum typically have been released in the United States with notices to appear in court.

 The new policy started in January at the nation’s busiest border crossing in San Diego and the government was starting to expand it.